15 Best Winter Activities to Do in Colorado!

 View holiday lights in Denver

 During the holiday season, a gorgeous array of holiday lights can be found in Denver at Denver Botanic Gardens.
-Known as Blossoms of Lights, the garden is illuminated with glistening and vibrate lights portraying animated scenes.
-Since plants don't thrive during the winter months in Colorado, this is a great way for the plants to come back to life with light.
-Enjoy the lights annually from Christmas Day to Jan 2.
+Known as Blossoms of Lights, the garden is illuminated with glistening and vibrating lights portraying animated scenes.
+Since plants don't thrive during the winter months in Colorado, this is a great way to come back to life with light. /p>

 Visit a hot spring in Glenwood Springs